LIKO-12/liko-12.github.io/docs/graphics/transformations.md

 ## `pal`

-Maps a color in the palette to another color.
+Map a color in the palette to another color.

 > There are 2 palettes: The Images' Palette which affects images only.
 And the Drawing Palette which affects all other graphics functions.